Cbyernus/SteamVR/Creating-a-Skeletal-Input-Driver.md

 // Create the grip limit pose as appropriate for your device YourCreateGripLimitFunction(gripLimitTransforms, nBoneCount);

-vr::VRInputComponentHandle_t ulSkelelComponentHandle;
+// Create the skeletal component and save the handle for later use vr::VRInputComponentHandle_t ulSkelelComponentHandle;
 vr::EVRInputError err = m_pDriverInput->CreateSkeletonComponent( ulPropertyContainer, pComponentName, pSkeletonPath, "/pose/raw", gripLimitTransforms, nBoneCount , &ulSkelelComponentHandle);
 if ( err != vr::VRInputError_None )
 {